SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 ## Presentation size cannot be determined when AirPlay is enabled (FB12080967)

 When AirPlay is activated the value of the `AVPlayerItem.presentationSize` property is always zero.
 It is therefore not possible to tell whether a video or audio is played when AirPlay is enabled.

 ### Workaround

 No workaround is available yet.

+## Tap gesture recognizers prevent RoutePickerView from showing its route selection dialog (FB12663995)

+When a layout contains a `RoutePickerView` as well as a tap gesture recognizer (even simultaneously recognizing), the presence of the gesture recognizer prevents the route picker from displaying the associated route selection dialog.

+### Workaround

+Move tap gesture recognizers in your layout so that they do not overlap with the `RoutePickerView`.